 - If you are admitted to the Life Sciences/Doctor of Osteopathic Medicine, B.S./D.O. program, you are NOT required to take placement exams.

 - Transfer students without transfer credit granted by NYIT for English and math need to take a placement exam.

 - You are exempt from the English placement exam if you received transfer credit for FCWR 101, College Composition I.

 - Graduate students are not required to take placement exams.
-International graduate students who receive scores between 61-80 (TOEFL IBT) or 5.0-5.5 (IELTS) will be contacted by the English Language Institute (ELI) about taking English language courses upon arrival to NYIT.
+International graduate students who receive scores between 5.0-5.5 (IELTS), 61-78 (TOEFL IBT), or 40-52 (Pearson PTE) will be contacted by the English Language Institute (ELI) about taking English language courses upon arrival to NYIT.
 For more information, contact firstname.lastname@example.org or 516.686.7686.

-Sign up early for placement exams.
-This will let you take exams while your knowledge of the subject material is still fresh.
+You will be notified when it is time to sign up for your placement exams.
+By signing up early, you will be able to take exams while your knowledge of the subject material is still fresh.
 You will be able to create your ideal class schedule after your exams.

 Although placement exams are not pass-fail, it is important for you to be prepared and study the suggested material before you take the exams.
 Your performance on the placement exam will determine what course(s) you are eligible to take in your academic major.

 If you are pursuing a math-based major, such as architecture, engineering, life sciences, or health sciences, it's particularly important to study for the math placement exam.
 Your math placement exam determines your ability to register for major-related courses in your first semester.

 (You should study all of the math categories below, but understand that your particular exam may not include questions from each discipline.
 Additionally, geometry is not tested.)